minio/docs/source/reference/minio-mc/mc-anonymous-get-json.rst

    .. tab-item:: EXAMPLE

-      The following command lists all anonymous access policies for the ``mydata`` bucket on the ``myminio`` MinIO deployment:
+      The following command retrieves the JSON-formatted anonymous policy for the ``mydata`` bucket on the ``myminio`` MinIO deployment:

       .. code-block:: shell
          :class: copyable

-         mc policy list myminio/mydata
+         mc anonymous get-json myminio/mydata

    .. tab-item:: SYNTAX